9/11 Fund Deadlines

 Every Claim Has a Unique Deadline

-Every day, the attorneys at Turley Hansen & Rosasco, LLP receive calls from first responders, or people who lived or worked in Lower Manhattan (or from family members of people who have passed) during or after the attacks who have, or are now suffering, from a 9/11 cancer or related illness.
-These people have a solid Victim Compensation Fund (VCF) claim but believe that they may have missed the strict VCF two-year deadline for “registration.”
+Every day, the attorneys at Hansen & Rosasco, LLP receive calls from people who lived or worked in Lower Manhattan (or from family members of people who have passed), or first responders, who want to know about the 9/11 Victim Compensation Fund (VCF) deadlines.
+These are important, and sometimes confusing, questions.
+Here are the current deadline rules:

 In September of 2016, the Victim Compensation Fund issued important guidelines as to what the “registration” deadlines were for filing 9/11 compensation claims.

 If you are unsure if you registered or what your “registration” date is, either call the VCF or our office and speak to our 9/11 attorneys at 855-839-2947 or fill out a contact form here.

 We are ready and able to check this important info for you.
 You can also click this link to register with VCF now.